-Table 36: Possible SNMP traps (cont.)
+Table 33: Possible SNMP traps (cont.)

-Name of the SNMP trap Meaning linkDown When the connection on a port is interrupted, the device sends this trap. linkUp When connection is established to a port, the device sends this trap. hm2DevMonSensePSState When the status of a power supply unit changes, the device sends this trap. hm2SigConStateChange When the status of the signal contact changes in the operation monitoring, the device sends this trap. newRoot When the sending agent becomes the new root of the spanning tree, the device sends this trap. topologyChange When the port changes from blocking to forwarding or from forwarding to blocking, the device sends this trap. alarmRisingThreshold When the RMON input exceeds its upper threshold, the device sends this trap. alarmFallingThreshold When the RMON input goes below its lower threshold, the device sends this trap. hm2AgentPortSecurityViolation When a MAC address detected on this port does not match the current settings of the parameter hm2AgentPortSecurityEntry, the device sends this trap. hm2DiagSelftestActionTrap When a self test for the four categories task , resource , software , and hardware is performed according to the specified settings, the device sends this trap. hm2MrpReconfig When the configuration of the MRP Ring changes, the device sends this trap. hm2DiagIfaceUtilizationTrap When the actual value of the interface exceeds the specified upper threshold value or falls below the specified lower threshold value, the device sends this trap. hm2LogAuditStartNextSector When the audit trail after completing one sector starts a new one, the device sends this trap. hm2PtpSynchronizationChance When the status of the PTP synchronization has been changed, the device sends this trap. hm2ConfigurationSavedTrap After the device has successfully saved its settings locally, the device sends this trap. hm2ConfigurationChangedTrap When you change the settings of the device for the first time after it has been saved locally, the device sends this trap. hm2PlatformStpInstanceLoopIn consistentStartTrap When the port in this STP instance changes to the Loop Inconsistent status, the device sends this trap. hm2PlatformStpInstanceLoopIn consistentEndTrap When the port in this STP instance leaves the Loop Inconsistent status receiving a BPDU packet, the device sends this trap.
+Name of the SNMP trap Meaning linkDown When the connection on a port is interrupted, the device sends this trap. linkUp When connection is established to a port, the device sends this trap. hm2DevMonSenseHumidity When the humidity exceeds or falls below the specified threshold values, the device sends this trap. hm2DevMonSensePSState When the status of a power supply unit changes, the device sends this trap. hm2SigConStateChange When the status of the signal contact changes in the operation monitoring, the device sends this trap. newRoot When the sending agent becomes the new root of the spanning tree, the device sends this trap. topologyChange When the port changes from blocking to forwarding or from forwarding to blocking, the device sends this trap. alarmRisingThreshold When the RMON input exceeds its upper threshold, the device sends this trap. alarmFallingThreshold When the RMON input goes below its lower threshold, the device sends this trap. hm2AgentPortSecurityViolation When a MAC address detected on this port does not match the current settings of the parameter hm2AgentPortSecurityEntry, the device sends this trap. hm2DiagSelftestActionTrap When a self test for the four categories task , resource , software , and hardware is performed according to the specified settings, the device sends this trap. hm2MrpReconfig When the configuration of the MRP Ring changes, the device sends this trap. hm2DiagIfaceUtilizationTrap When the actual value of the interface exceeds the specified upper threshold value or falls below the specified lower threshold value, the device sends this trap. hm2LogAuditStartNextSector When the audit trail after completing one sector starts a new one, the device sends this trap. hm2PtpSynchronizationChance When the status of the PTP synchronization has been changed, the device sends this trap. hm2ConfigurationSavedTrap After the device has successfully saved its settings locally, the device sends this trap. hm2ConfigurationChangedTrap When you change the settings of the device for the first time after it has been saved locally, the device sends this trap. hm2PlatformStpInstanceLoopIn consistentStartTrap When the port in this STP instance changes to the Loop Inconsistent status, the device sends this trap. hm2PlatformStpInstanceLoopIn consistentEndTrap When the port in this STP instance leaves the Loop Inconsistent status receiving a BPDU packet, the device sends this trap.

-14.1.2 SNMP traps for configuration activity
+13.1.2 SNMP traps for configuration activity